 Our monthly Adult ADHD Salon in Palo Alto ran late Wednesday night, as usual.

 (Call me an ADHD nerd, but this group is the social highlight of my month.
-We have fascinating conversations and it’s always great to cheer progress reports.)
+We have fascinating conversations.
+Yes, one conversation among about 25 people with ADHD.
+It happens!
+And, it’s always great to cheer progress reports.)

 - How you come across to others